Transform Definition Language

 Expressions can be evaluated in two distinct contexts.
 First is 'Loose Expression' that can refer to any script-level entities.
 Another one is 'Record-level Expression' which can also refer to Record Attributes by their Names.

-Record-level evaluation rules take place only where it makes sense.
+Record-level evaluation rules take place only where it makes sense (SELECT, WHERE, KEY clauses contexts).

 Automatic Evaluation in Strings and Names